A brief overview of the Cardiology Specialized Center

 Is this specialty placement ideal for you?

 - Since we often admit patients in critical conditions, this placement requires you to be able to adapt to a demanding environment and to cope with a fast-paced work.
 The procedures that we carry out need to be done with precision, and the imaging methods' devices are an absolute necessity.
-For this reason, this placement is a deep nursing experience.
+For this reason, this placement is a deep nursing and medical experience.
 Although we focus mainly on minor surgeries, the fact that we often perform acute operations makes the job even more challenging.

 Let's take a closer look at the specialties…